 Seismic shifts are happening in the workplace.
 The aftershocks of Covid-19 will continue to impact our professional lives for years to come.
 There are tons of articles discussing “The Great Resignation” and the challenge of returning to the office after full remote work.
 As job seekers apply to new opportunities and organizations scout for new talent, employers should be reminded of some essential hiring etiquette.

-Some companies make the hiring process unnecessarily difficult for applicants by requiring extra assessments, presentations or multiple rounds of panel interviews to find the perfect candidate.
-Also, some organizations fail to communicate effectively to candidates (especially those brought in for second or final round interviews).
+Some companies make the hiring process difficult for applicants by requiring assessments, presentations or multiple rounds of panel interviews.
+Some organizations fail to communicate effectively to candidates (especially those brought in for second or final round interviews).
 Ghosting is inappropriate in dating and in hiring!
 I have been a potential candidate who compulsively checked my inbox for an update that never arrived.
 I have also been a busy hiring manager who ignored thank you notes and follow up inquiries.
-Because I have experienced both sides, I can offer some tips to help employers improve hiring practices.
+Because I have experienced both sides, I can offer some tips to help employers improve selection practices.
 At the end of the day, the hiring process should be:

 - Human-centered: Behind each resume and cover letter is an actual person who has high hopes for the opportunity to work for your organization.
 Of the hundreds of applicants, one will ultimately be your final candidate.
 Each name that comes through your system belongs to someone who has a backstory, work history, and professional goals.
 Keep this foundational fact in mind as you interact with potential hires throughout the process.